seymaakorkmaz/Ogrenci-Bilgi-Sistemi/README.md

 ### STUDENT INFORMATION SYSTEM
-- Structural programming course term project.
+- Structural Programming course term project.
+- The documents explaining project and solution have been added to the repository.